 Mission Statement, Goals, & SLOs

-The Religious Studies Department at California State University, Chico exists to (1) educate students in the scholarly interpretation of the phenomenon of religion and the world's major religious traditions; (2) cultivate understanding of and respect for religious diversity (and non-religious perspectives) as an integral part of education for citizenship in a pluralistic society and world; (3) advance the discipline of religious studies through a commitment to scholarly inquiry, research, and discussion; and (4) promote informed public dialogue about religion, including its roles in political, social, and cultural conflicts.
+The Comparative Religion and Humanities Department at California State University, Chico exists to (1) educate students in the scholarly interpretation of the phenomenon of religion and the world's major religious traditions, together with the arts and ideas of a variety of world traditions in their historical, religious, cultural, social, and linguistic contexts; (2) cultivate understanding of and respect for cultural and religious diversity (and non-religious perspectives) as an integral part of education for citizenship in a pluralistic society and world; (3) advance the disciplines of comparative religion and humanities through a commitment to scholarly inquiry, research, and discussion; and (4) promote informed public dialogue about religion and the humanities, including their roles in political, social, and cultural conflicts.

 The B.A. in Religious Studies: Mission Statement